Couple speaks to one another as wife types on laptop

 Did you know?

-A secured credit card requires a security deposit, which is used as collateral for your credit limit.
-For example, the Discover it® Secured Card requires a refundable deposit, which will equal your credit limit.
-So, a good limit for you would take into account whether you can afford a deposit in that amount.
+A secured credit card requires a deposit as collateral for your credit limit.
+For example, the Discover it® Secured Card requires a refundable security deposit of at least $200.1 So, to find the best credit limit for a secured card, consider what deposit you can afford.

 If your credit needs have changed since you first got your card, you may be able to make a case for a credit limit increase by reaching out to your credit card’s customer service department or going to the credit card issuer’s website to make the request online.

-Keep in mind though, a request for a credit limit increase may result in the credit card issuer placing a hard inquiry on your credit report, which could impact your credit score.
+Keep in mind, a request for a credit limit increase may result in the credit card company placing a hard inquiry on your credit report, which can have a negative impact on your credit score.

 So, what’s a good credit limit to have?

-In the end, there’s no such thing as a “good” or “bad” credit limit—it depends on the individual account holder’s use of their credit card.
+In the end, there’s no such thing as a “good” or “bad” credit limit—the best credit card limit for you depends on the way you use your card.

 Was this article helpful?